justin-rutherford/tributeloot/readme.md

 ```

 #### Example 3:
-Players can only be on one list at a time, so whispering "in" will remove the player from the "rot" list if they exists there and vice versa.
+Players can only be on one list at a time, so whispering "n" will remove the player from the "g" list if they exists there and vice versa.
 Players can whisper multiple times to update their comment.

 ```
-John whispers "in 2 first comment"
+John whispers "n 2 first comment"
-John whispers "in 2 second comment overwrites the first" Panda whispers "in 2 going mainspec"
+John whispers "n 2 second comment overwrites the first" Panda whispers "n 2 going mainspec"
-Panda whispers "rot 2 whispering rot removes me from the in list automatically"
+Panda whispers "g 2 greeding removes me from the need list automatically"
 ```

 The person running the mod types /tl results 2